What a great trip!

 Not long ago Greenville SC made Fortune magazine’s list of the top five great places to retire.

 This is due to Greenville’s relatively low cost of living, low taxes, lots of affordable housing of all different shapes and sizes, and lots of opportunities to enjoy your golden years exploring the outdoors, attending various cultural events or exploring any number of lifelong learning pursuits.

 I think you have to agree that Greenville really has a lot to offer in and of itself.

-However, we’re going to spread out and take a look at all the best places that are smaller towns and cities in the Greenville SC area with an eye on helping you find your best place to live, relocate or retire in North Carolina or South Carolina!
+However, we’re going to spread out and take a look at all the Upstate South Carolina best places that are smaller towns and cities in the Greenville area with an eye on helping you find your best place to live, relocate or retire in North Carolina or South Carolina!

 Bob Bencivenga is a professional site locator and location analyst for major corporations.
 Bob researches the growth of NC and SC to find the Best Places to Retire or Relocate that are still affordable.

 Bob Does Not Sell Real Estate!